"Mr. Fox supervises, because it is what he does best," said Susan St. James, manager of the clinic. "Or at least it's what he thinks he does best."

 When she first started working at the clinic, she said there were no pain drugs available for cats.
-Now, pet owners are much more aware of the medicine available for their pets and want the best care available.

 While technology and medicine are important in any veterinary clinic, St. James said it is patient care that matters most.
 Her passion for the animals that come to the clinic is apparent when she talks about the hardships of the job.

 "You may have one room with a new puppy or kitten and their owners are so happy and excited, but in the next room, you could have someone losing their pet, their best friend," she said.
 "Being able to shift those gears and give people what they need, well, I don't know that it's a science, but you just do the best you can.
 It's hard sometimes, because it does get emotional."

 On the brighter side, seeing people enter the clinic with their pets and become long-term clients is a joy.
 People and their children are not so terribly different from people and their pets, she said.